githik999/theshy_server/README.md

 # theshy_server
-a socks5 proxy server written in rust with sni encrypt.this is the server side which process request from the theshy_local(client side)
+a socks5 proxy server written in rust with sni encrypt.

+this is the server side which process request from the theshy_local(client side)